How to Use This Calculator

 Example Calculation

-A small organic farm owner assesses the biodiversity of their 5-acre property using all six ecological indicators.
+A small organic farm owner assesses the biodiversity of their 5-acre property using all six ecological indicators with the following scores.

 Species Richness Score